sara-sabr/ccoe-aspnetcore-mvc-cdts-aad-sample/README.md

 **Note:** This project uses ASP.NET Core 3.1 because the CDTS template does not support ASP.NET 6 at the moment.

+**Note:** Our colleagues from Transport Canada did something similar.
+We suggest you go see their repository too!
+Follow this [link](https://github.com/tc-ca/TC3oE-Templates/tree/main/DotNet6MVC)!

 # Getting Started
 ## Azure Active Directory
 The first step is to create the AAD application that the web server will use to authenticate users.\